:: Last updated 5/25/2015 ::

 The show's writer, X. Atencio, provided his own voice for the foreboding "breakdown" spiels and some "unload" spiels that never materialized.

-The 30th Anniversary disc and Haunted Mansion Holiday/Scarols recordings can be purchased via Amazon.
+The Haunted Mansion CD and Haunted Mansion Holiday/Scarols recordings can also be purchased via Amazon.
 To order, visit our Astore.

 The music box version of Grim Grinning Ghosts that plays when I load the Better Haunts main page - where's it from?

 It was originally created for the gazebo in the outer queue area of Phantom Manor at Disneyland Paris.
-Now you can hear it in the Mansion FastPass area at Disneyland (or at least, you could last I checked).
-You used to hear it as part of the queue background music loop during Haunted Mansion Holiday 2001.
-They now use the Scarols in the queue.
+Now you can hear it in the Mansion queue area at Disneyland during Haunted Mansion Holiday.

 Are there any good books or shows I can find about the Haunted Mansion?